-Both Chrome and Firefox web browsers come with great address bars.
-Although the main purpose of the address bar is to display the current address and let the user change it, the modern browsers let you carry a lot of operations from the address bar itself.
+Chrome, Edge and Firefox web browsers come with great address bars.
+Although the main purpose of the address bar is to display the current address and let the user change it, modern browsers let you carry a lot of operations from the address bar itself.
 For example, you can search the internet, or you can search your bookmarks.
-Firefox loves to call its address bar as Awesome bar, and Chrome’s address bar is also not less awesome though.
-In this post, we have covered a few fixes around an issue where users were not able to search the internet using Address Bars in both Chrome and Firefox.
+Firefox loves to call its address bar as Awesome bar, and Chrome or Edge’s address bar is also not less awesome, though.
+In this post, we have covered a few fixes around an issue where users could not search the internet using Address Bars in Chrome, Edge and Firefox.

 - Check if you have the latest version of the browser.

-- Chrome Users – clear Chrome data and reopen the browser.
+- Chrome/Edge Users – Clear user data and reopen the browser.

 - Reset your browser.